jakesower/spectragraph/packages/query-helpers/README.md

 ### Query Flattening

-Query helpers can flatten nested queries into linear arrays of query breakdown items, making it easier to process complex relationships and analyze query structures.
+Query helpers can flatten nested queries into linear arrays of query breakdown items, making it easier to process complex relationships and analyze query structures programmatically.

-### Multi-API Coordination

-The package provides utilities for executing queries that span multiple APIs or data sources, handling the coordination and graph merging automatically.

 ## API Reference